uelichueli/swiyu-admin-ch.github.io/_pages/home.md

     btn_label: "Learn more"
 ---

 This website refers to the swiyu Public Beta Trust Infrastructure.
-The listed specifications and documentation may still change before the go-live.
+The listed specifications and documentation are subject to change.

-Public Beta will allow ecosystem participants to integrate and experiment with their business cases, including using a Beta ID credential.
-Please note, that all services are provided on a best-effort basis.
+The Public Beta enables ecosystem participants to integrate and test their business cases, including the use of a Beta ID credential, and to gain a deeper understanding of the system’s mode of operation.
+Please be advised that the current system and its operations are provided on a best-effort basis and will continue to evolve over time.
+The security of the system and its overall maturity remain under development.

 {% include feature_row %}